In this guide, discover our top three tips for successful ATEX product design

 To avoid these, it is essential to do the correct calculations, printed circuit board layout, and schematic design, to solve both issues.

-These calculations are the central part of the ATEX design process and intrinsic to working with the notified body required to sign off the design.
+These calculations are central to the ATEX design process and intrinsic to working with the notified body required to sign off the design.

 There will be times when you have to discuss with the notified body what the calculation methods are, as frequently calculations can be carried out in subtly different ways yielding different results.

-Therefore, the real challenge in the art with intrinsically safe design is in keeping the power right down, whilst meeting the spec of the product doing what it needs to do and whilst keeping within the ATEX standards on sparking and heat.
+Therefore, the real challenge in the art with intrinsically safe design is in keeping the power right down, whilst meeting the spec of the product doing what it needs to do and concurrently keeping within the standards on sparking and heat.

 The other option for ATEX compliance is to use an explosion-proof container.

-Whereas, if you were to develop an intrinsically safe device, it doesn’t necessarily have to be that expensive a product at all, as intrinsic safety doesn’t imply expensive components per-se.
+Whereas, if you were to develop an intrinsically safe device, it doesn’t necessarily have to be that expensive a product at all, as intrinsic safety doesn’t imply expensive components per see.

 ATEX Design – Your keys to successful product development